Indigenous Peoples Day

-Indigenous Peoples Day is part of a national effort to recognize and honor the existence, culture and contributions of the original inhabitants of North America on the day that has been observed as Columbus Day since 1934.
+Indigenous Peoples Day celebrations are part of a national effort to recognize and honor the existence, culture and contributions of the original inhabitants of North America on the day that has been observed as Columbus Day since 1934.

 Indigenous Peoples Day celebrations have been adopted by cities and states across the United States.
-As of 2020, 14 states and more than 130 cities celebrate Indigenous Peoples Day instead of or in addition to Columbus Day.
+As of 2022, 14 states and more than 130 cities celebrate Indigenous Peoples Day instead of or in addition to Columbus Day.
 For the last seven years, the City of Boulder and community organizations have worked together to host annual events and festivities to promote knowledge about Indigenous Peoples and honor the city’s Indigenous Peoples Day Resolution.

 Indigenous Peoples Day in Boulder

-- Boulder has benefited directly from Indian removal policies that violated human rights, broke government treaties and forced from their homeland.
+Boulder has benefited directly from Indian removal policies that violated human rights, broke government treaties and forced Indigenous People from their homeland.